-eDRIS, for example, charges for research coordination services.
+eDRIS, for example, charges for research co-ordination services.
 Charges are based on the institution leading the research and the complexity of the study.
-The pricing guide is available on the eDRIS website. eDRIS request that funding is secured before researchers engage their services beyond initial enquiries.
+The pricing guide is available on the eDRIS website.
+After the initial scoping of the project is complete, eDRIS will provide researchers with a quote for the service. eDRIS request that you have funding secured before you engage their services beyond initial enquiries.